 -

-Rotate seat cushions weekly (if they’re reversible) to slow uneven softening.
+Rotate seat cushions weekly, if they are reversible, to slow uneven softening.

 -

-For modular sectionals, tape out the footprint on the floor before you commit.
+For modular sectionals, tape out the full footprint on the floor before you commit.

 -

-When hosting, assign “zones” (chaise, ottoman, corner) so everyone isn’t fighting for the same seat.
+When hosting, claim zones early so everyone is not fighting for the same seat.

 FAQs